Get The Black Friday & Cyber Monday Deal

 So by using their products, you essentially allow them to track and collect your data.
 But of course Google would never let you know this, or outright tell you the facts – instead, they’ve created a ‘safety center’ where you can find ‘Privacy controls’.
 This is a dedicated page which shows you how they let you change your privacy settings to your liking.
 The problem with this is that if you do not change and review Google’s privacy and security settings the tech giant literally tracks and collects as much of your data as possible – and as we know, for instance from the example when Apple had to give people a choice to switch the default browser on iPhones due to the European DMA, most people do not change their default settings.

-Google’s Privacy tools
+Google's Privacy tools Google's Privacy tools

 Google’s Privacy Tools are the perfect example of privacy washing.

 Many studies have shown that most people are lazy and don’t change their default settings.
-A study conducted by Microsoft’s Research Team looked at how many Word users changed their settings and as found out, more than 95% of Microsoft users had not changed any settings.
-This shows how Microsoft in this case could choose the default settings, and majority of the users wouldn’t touch them, the same is true for many other companies.
+A study conducted by Microsoft’s Research Team looked at how many Word users changed their settings and as found out,

 Speaking of privacy washing, Google’s Incognito Mode lawsuit is a prime example.
 Billions of Google Chrome users around the world were under the impression that when they surfed the web using Incognito Mode they were browsing with true privacy.
 Sadly this was not true, no browsing activity was saved to the device but Google was still tracking its users and their data was being saved in the background.
 In 2020, Google users filed a lawsuit against Google, resulting in the big tech agreeing to delete or de-identify $5 billion worth of users’ browsing records that were collected over the years.
 This again highlights Google’s privacy illusion, and how they do not respect user privacy.